nasr18/wsi/README.md

    ```shell
   npm run start (or) npm run start:dev
 ```

-# API Endpoints

-This API provides the following endpoints for managing products.

-## Product Management

-- `GET /api/products`: Get all products.
-- `GET /api/products/:id`: Get a specific product by ID.
-- `POST /api/products`: Create a new product.
-- `PUT /api/products/:id`: Update a product by ID.
-- `DELETE /api/products/:id`: Delete a product by ID.

 ## License
 This project is licensed under the MIT License.
 You can find the license information in the LICENSE file.